 Digital radiographs, CBCT Imaging advancements in 2020 are now a part of Smile Design’s new advancements in dental technology.

-The pace of change in all facets of life has been astounding over the last 20 years.
+The pace of change in all facets of life has been astounding over the last 20 years, including the CBCT Scan technology.
 We now have better composite material than amalgam filling, dental implant technolgoy to leverage, and different types of dental restorations.
 A lot of change is been due to the way that technology has impacted all facets of your life.
 Just think about how things have changed in just your morning routine.
 We now have cell phones to wake us instead of alarm clocks, you can have a smart speaker play your favorite “wake me up” song and pay for your coffee with a tap of your phone or credit card.

 The technology in your car is astounding, you can have your perfect seat and mirror position with just a push of a button, not to mention some cars can avoid crashes and even drive themselves.
 Wow, the world has changed a bunch.
 This is not only true for your everyday life but also the changes in the dental field have been massive from the “old days” of dentistry.
 If needed, you’ll love our modern dental implant technology.